Alvaro Huerta

-Alvaro Huerta is a joint faculty member of Urban & Region Planning (URP) and Ethnic & Women’s Studies (EWS) at California State Polytechnic University, Pomona.
+Álvaro M. Huerta is an American activist, author and scholar.
+He currently serves as a Professor of Urban & Region Planning (URP) and Ethnic & Women’s Studies (EWS) at California State Polytechnic University, Pomona.

-As an Associate Professor (effective August 17, 2020) and researcher, Huerta focuses on community and economic development, critical race theory, identity politics, Chicana/o and Latina/o studies, immigration and Mexican diaspora, social movements, social networks and the informal economy.
+As a professor and researcher, Huerta focuses on community and economic development, critical race theory, identity politics, Chicana/o and Latina/o studies, immigration and Mexican diaspora, social movements, social networks and the informal economy.

 Early life

-A United States native, Huerta grew up in Colonia Libertad in Tijuana, and in the Ramona Gardens and Big Hazard housing projects in East Los Angeles.
+Born in Sacramento, California, Huerta grew up in Colonia Libertad in Tijuana, and in the Ramona Gardens housing project in East Los Angeles.
 He attended public inner-city schools and was the first in his family to pursue higher education.

 Education

-Huerta earned a Ph.D. from University of California, Berkeley, Department of City and Regional Planning.
-He also holds Master's and Bachelor's degrees from University of California, Los Angeles.
-Once interested in studying mathematics at University of California, Los Angeles, he switched his study to obtaining a major in history before eventually earning a Ph.D. in City and Regional planning.
+Huerta earned his Bachelor's degree in History from the University of California, Los Angeles in 2003, later earning a Master's in Urban Planning in 2006.
+In 2011, Huerta earned a Ph.D. in City and Regional Planning from the University of California, Berkeley.
+Once interested in studying mathematics at UCLA, he later switched his study to obtaining a major in history, before eventually earning a Ph.D. in City and Regional planning.

 Career

-Prior to his current Associate Professorship at University of California, Berkeley, Huerta was a Research Fellow at the Latinx Education Research Center, Santa Clara University.
+Prior to his current Professorship, Huerta was a Research Fellow at the Latinx Education Research Center, Santa Clara University.
 He was also previously a visiting scholar at the Chicano Studies Research Center, University of California, Los Angeles from 2010 to 2014.
 From 2010 to 2013, he also served as Adjunct Faculty in the Department of Urban Planning and Cesar E. Chavez Department of Chicana/o Studies, UCLA.
+Huerta also served as a Religion and Public Life Organizing Fellow, Harvard Divinity School, from 2021 to 2024.

+In 2014, Huerta was appointed as an Associate Professor of Urban and Regional Planning and Ethnic and Women's Studies at Cal Poly Pomona.
+In 2025, Huerta was promoted to Professor.

 In 2011, Huerta received the American Planning Association's Paul Davidoff award.

 Huerta has also contributed articles related to racial and working-class issues for numerous periodicals and online outlets, such as Boyle Heights Beat and LA Progressive.

 Before attending graduate school, Huerta was a community organizer in Los Angeles, and was instrumental in the defeat of a power plant in South Gate and in fighting the City of Los Angeles’ leaf-blower ban, which disproportionately affected immigrant gardeners.